RDW Investors Have Opportunity to Lead Redwire Corp. f/k/a Genesis Park Acquisition Corp. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") (NYSE: RDW).
+BENSALEM, Pa., Feb.
+9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") (NYSE: RDW).

 Class Period: August 11, 2021 – November 14, 2021